 Knowledge and understanding.

-At the end of the lectures, students should have acquired knowledge and understanding of the basic theory of numerical sequences and series, of the differential calculus and integration for functions of one variable, of ordinary differential equations, and of linear algebra (where particular attention is paid to the methods to solve linear systems and to diagonalize square matrices).
+At the end of the lectures, students should have acquired knowledge and understanding in basic theory of numerical sequences and series, of the differential calculus and integration for functions of one variable, of ordinary differential equations, and of linear algebra (where particular attention is paid to the methods to solve linear systems and to diagonalize square matrices).

 Applying knowledge and understanding.

-By means of the classroom exercises students learn how to apply the theoretical knowledges to solve concrete problems, such as optimization problems for functions depending on one variable, models from physics and chemistry which lead to solving ordinary
+By means of the classroom and online exercises students learn how to apply the theoretical knowledges to solve concrete problems, such as optimization problems for functions depending on one variable, models from physics and chemistry which lead to solving ordinary

 differential equation or to solving particular integrals for functions of one variable.

 Students must be able to evaluate coherence and correctness of results obtained by themselves or by others.

 Students must be able to communicate in a clear and precise way mathematical statements in the field of study, also in a context broader than mere calculus.
 Through the front lectures and the assistance of the teacher, the students acquire the specific and appropriate scientific vocabulary.